 Kate was more concerned with when we were leaving!
 After taking many photos we finally headed off.
-We considered hopping back on the bus for the final leg of the tour, but the thought of all the traffic meant we just decided to walk back through hells kitchen it was only a few blocks.
+We considered hopping back on the bus for the final leg of the tour, but the thought of all the traffic meant we just decided to walk back through Hell’s kitchen it was only a few blocks.

 Big Bus Tour summary

 Overall we had a great time on the bus.
 It is definitely a great way to get to know the City and find your bearings.
-You get the full highlights package from the open top roof and the route is perfect for hitting all the top tourist attractions.
+You get the full highlights package from the open-top roof and the route is perfect for hitting all the top tourist attractions.
 The Congested roads and slow progress mean it’s no good for daily traffic, even on day stuck on the ring road had us pining for the subway.
 But taken as an attraction in its own right, soaking in the sights, we had a ball!

 Bar 230 Fifth

-Back at the Hotel, we got ready for a night on the town.
+Back at the hotel, we got ready for a night on the town.
 Stop one was to be our favorite rooftop bar, Bar 230 Fifth.
 Traffic was now heaving and our plan to catch an Uber was thwarted by a 1 hour journey time and a $40+ Fare…We just set off on foot.
 As we stomped down fifth we noticed a Limo next to us, 10 blocks later it was still there, and after that, we dropped it, that’s how slow the traffic was!

 Finally, at 230 Fifth, we hit the happy hour hard.
 The view from the terrace is just staggering and we sat in awe in the shadow of the empire state building, this is the type of Bar that makes you think, “Sh£t Yeah, We are in New York City!”

-Several drinks later, as the Happy Hour wrapped up we checked Uber and the surge charging and traffic chaos had subsided so we grabbed a ride back up to Ruth’s Chris Steakhouse for a large lump of Cow.
+Several drinks later, as the Happy Hour wrapped up we checked Uber, and the surge charging and traffic chaos had subsided so we grabbed a ride back up to Ruth’s Chris Steakhouse for a large lump of Cow.

 Ruth’s Chris Steakhouse

 We kind of felt bad going here.
-New York is full of Traditional, Classic Steakhouses such as Gallaghers and Keens Steakhouse, but we have been meaning to go for a while and it’s proximity to the Hotel sealed it for us.
+New York is full of Traditional, Classic Steakhouses such as Gallaghers and Keens Steakhouse, but we have been meaning to go for a while and its proximity to the Hotel sealed it for us.
 Sorry.

 This Steakhouse as you probably know is a bit more of a chain establishment with over 100 locations across the USA.
-This Is a Celebrity haunt in many of its prime locations and is still a high-end Steakhouse capable of delivering some knock out steaks.
+This Is a Celebrity haunt in many of its prime locations and is still a high-end Steakhouse capable of delivering some knock-out steaks.
 We didn’t spend long with the menu before ordering the Porterhouse for two and a side of Lobster Mac and Cheese.

 I sometimes get portion size anxiety where I worry what I have ordered will not be enough, I certainly needn’t have worried here as the Giant Slab of meat that was delivered was easily enough for 3 or 4 people and the Lobster Mac and cheese again a giant portion.
-We did out best (and succeeded) to demolish it, however.
+We did our best (and succeeded) to demolish it, however.

 Thoroughly stuffed we paid the bill and left.
-The night still young (ish) and we were fairly inebriated so we headed up to see the City twinkle.
+The night was still young (ish) and we were fairly inebriated so we headed up to see the City twinkle.

 Top of the Rock

-As it was on the Pass and only a block or two away we decided it would be a perfect way to finish of the evening.
+As it was on the Pass and only a block or two away we decided it would be a perfect way to finish off the evening.
 New York City is utterly stunning at night, a million lights twinkling in the evening darkness.
 The journey to the top was painless.
 There was virtually no ticket queue and the “next Available” was now so we headed straight to the top.
 We love the see-through elevator lifts!

-Up top, the Night was crystal clear, cool and crisp.
+Up top, the Night was crystal clear, cool, and crisp.
 As we explored the roof terraces and snapped away.
 I had remembered my mini tripod so was able to get some good shots of the city in its evening dress.
 By now we had been on our feet all day and were utterly exhausted so headed back to the hotel to crash.

-Tomorrow had rain forecast so a long lie in was on the cards before we hit breakfast at Tiffany’s and the Museums, we might as well take advantage of their roofs to get us out of the rain!
+Tomorrow had rain forecast so a long lie-in was on the cards before we hit breakfast at Tiffany’s and the Museums, we might as well take advantage of their roofs to get us out of the rain!